agence-webup/dropmic/README.md

 - [x] Add open and close public method in the API
 - [x] Add top-middle and bottom-middle direction
 - [x] A11y friendly (with keyboard navigation)
-- [ ] Instanciate severals dropmic with one initialization command
+- [ ] Instantiate severals dropmic with one initialization command
 - [ ] Permit to update a list item value
 - [ ] Permit to update button content with dropdown is open